What are the symptoms of pulmonary embolism?

 Some people may have a filter put into the large vein (vena cava) that carries blood from the lower body to the heart.
-A vena cava filter helps keep blood clots from reaching the lungs.
-This filter might be used if you have problems taking an anticoagulant.
+A vena cava filter may help keep blood clots from reaching the lungs.
+This filter might be used if you can't take an anticoagulant.

 Pulmonary embolism: When to call

 Call 911 anytime you think you may need emergency care.
 For example, call if: